Probate Lawyer in Needham, MA

 At Lannik Law, our experienced legal team, led by a Certified Elder Law Attorney with over four decades of experience, is prepared to assist you through all variations of probate and estate administration with efficiency and compassion.
 We serve clients in the Greater Boston area and Cape Cod; our role is to oversee the correct handling of your loved one’s legacy.

-Why You Need Legal Help with Probate
+Why You Need Legal Help With Probate

 Probate involves strict deadlines, fiduciary duties, and complex legal and financial matters.
 Legal help is essential for all interested parties.

-For Personal Representatives (formerly known as executors)
+For Personal Representatives (Formerly Known as Executors)

 The person named in the will (the personal representative or executor, as defined in Massachusetts law) assumes a significant responsibility.
 You are a fiduciary, meaning you are legally required to act in the best interests of the estate and its beneficiaries.